A Brief History

 Another highly unusual aspect to this case, bizarre aspect if you will, is that the State of West Virginia actually erected a monument to the case, noting that it is the only case where a ghost’s testimony solved a murder!
 Probably also the only monument erected by any state to a ghost!

-Questions for students: Should supernatural evidence ever be considered in a trial?
+Question for students (and subscribers): Should supernatural evidence ever be considered in a trial?
 If so, what kind of evidence and under what circumstances?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!